-- Most patients with claudication respond to conservative therapy.
+- Coperative and endovascular procedures 1.
+Most patients with claudication respond to conservative therapy.
 Surgery is reserved for patients with rest pain or tissue loss.
 Patients who have intermittent calf claudication alone are not surgical candidates unless the claudication severely limits their lifestyle or occupational functioning. - 2.
-Patients with rest pain, tissue loss as a result of gangrene, or nonhealing ulcers with an ABI less than 0.6 are surgical candidates. - 3.
+Patients with rest pain, tissue loss as a result of gangrene, or non-healing ulcers with an ABI less than 0.6 are surgical candidates. - 3.
 Percutaneous transluminal angioplasty has a greater than 90% success rate in the treatment of short-segment aortoiliac occlusive disease, and these results may be improved with the placement of an intra-arterial stent.
-However, five-year patency rates are only 40-60%. - 4.
-Surgical bypass therapy is an effective treatment for claudication: however, it is associated with 5% morbidity and mortality rates.
+However, five-year patency rates are only 40-60%. - Surgical bypass therapy is an effective treatment for claudication; however, it is associated with 5% morbidity and mortality rates.
 Aortobifemoral grafting has a 90% 5-year patency rate.
-Aortoiliac, femoral-femoral crossover, and reversed and in-situ saphenous vein bypass grafting from the common femoral to the popliteal artery have 60-70%5-year patency rates.
-Asynthetic polytetrafluoroethylene graft (PTFE) is indicated for above kneefemoral-popliteal bypass, and it has a 50% 5-year patency rate. - G. Axillofemoral bypass is useful for high risk, elderly patients who are unable to tolerate an aortic procedure. - Management of the acutely threatened limb.
-An acutely occluded VII. artery can cause limb loss within hours.
+Aortoiliac, femoral-femoral crossover, and reversed and in-situ saphenous vein bypass grafting from the common femoral to the popliteal artery have 60-70% 5-year patency rates.
+A synthetic polytetrafluoroethylene graft (PTFE) is indicated for above knee femoral-popliteal bypass, and it has a 50% 5year patency rate.

+- 5. Axillofemoral bypass is useful for high risk, elderly patients who are unable to tolerate an aortic procedure. - F. Management of the acutely threatened limb.
+An acutely occluded artery can cause limb loss within hours.
 The patient will complain of sudden onset of severe unrelenting rest pain.
 Atrial fibrillation often may cause acute embolic arterial occlusion.
 These patients require emergency surgical evaluation and immediate heparinization.